 Dr. Poulakidas is currently an Attending Physician in the Trauma/Burn Department of Cook County's

 Stroger Medical Center.
 He is board certified in general and critical surgery.
 He obtained his M.D from Chicago Medical School,

 completed his residency at Loyola University Medical Center and his Fellowship at University of California at Davis.
 Dr. Poulakidas

 is a frequent speaking at EMS conferences and is considered the "Go-Too" in pre-hospital burn management.

-Joseph Weber is an EMS Medical Director in the Chicago
+Dr. Joseph Weber is an EMS Medical Director in the Chicago

 Cook County Hospital in Chicago.
 He has spoken nationally at the American College of Emergency Physicians and the American

 Academy of Emergency Medicine scientific conferences as well as at the Gathering of Eagles: EMS State of the Science Conference.

 He is also Medical Director for the Chicago Fire Department as well as the Malcolm-X College Paramedic Program.
 His

 areas of interest include cardiac arrest, airway management, and EMS education